 The Monterey area offers more than 250 properties and 10,000 guest rooms.
 Accommodations range from full-service hotels and resorts to Bed & Breakfast Inns.
 The Monterey Meeting Connection, a formal association of the Portola Hotel & Spa at Monterey Bay, Monterey Marriott and the Monterey Conference Center, offers over 700 rooms, so large groups can meet under one roof.

 Monterey is easily accessible by air.
-The Monterey Peninsula Airport is located just 10 minutes from downtown, hotels and the Conference Center.
-There are three major airlines that provide over 50 arrival and departures per day.
+The Monterey Regional Airport is located just 10 minutes from downtown, hotels and the Conference Center.
+There are four major airlines that provide over 50 arrival and departures per day.

 Although downtown, Fisherman's Wharf and Cannery Row are steps from the Conference Center, rental cars, limousines and taxis are readily available.
 An extensive local transit system also serves the entire Peninsula.
 The Waterfront Area Visitor Express (WAVE) is a free seasonal (Memorial Day through Labor day) shuttle service serving the Monterey Bay Aquarium and other tourist destinations, with a stop directly in front of the Conference Center.
 There are a number of private ground operators available to provide buses for hotel shuttles, tours and excursions.